What Is an Entrepreneur?

 Not every small business owner is an entrepreneur

-And we associate being an entrepreneur with being a visionary.
-Entrepreneurs don't open hardware stores.
-They create entirely new methods of production (Henry Ford), commercialize new technologies such as the personal computer (Steve Jobs) or invent life-changing devices that we can't imagine being without (Thomas Edison).
+Some of the most famous entrepreneurs have created entirely new methods of production (Henry Ford), commercialized new technologies such as the personal computer (Steve Jobs) or invented life-changing devices that we can't imagine being without (Thomas Edison).

-And we expect entrepreneurs to have big ideas.
-Elon Musk is a prototypical example.
-Although it's hard to imagine now as it's become so ingrained in our society when Mr. Musk co-founded PayPal the idea of paying for things using online money transfers was strange and marvelous.
+When Elon Musk co-founded PayPal the idea of paying for things using online money transfers was strange and marvelous.
+Now it's ingrained in our society.

-Since launching PayPal, Mr. Musk has been busy developing even bigger ideas though.
-Through his company Tesla Motors he's working to bring fully-electric vehicles to the mass market while his company SpaceX designs, manufactures and launches advanced rockets and spacecraft with the ultimate goal of enabling people to live on other planets.
-Not out there enough for you?
-How about a Hyperloop, a high-speed transportation system that would send riders through tubes in pods?
+Since launching PayPal, Mr. Musk has been busy developing even bigger ideas.
+Through his company Tesla Motors he's working to bring fully-electric vehicles to the mass market ,while his company SpaceX designs manufactures and launches advanced rockets and spacecraft with the ultimate goal of enabling people to live on other planets.

 Quotes from Famous Entrepreneurs

 "Business opportunities are like buses, there’s always another one coming." —Richard Branson